HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/pcap-inspection/wifi-pcap-analysis.md

 aircrack-ng -w pwds-file.txt -b <BSSID> file.pcap
 ```

-For example it will retrieve the WPA passphrase protecting a PSK (pre shared-key), that will be required to decrypt the trraffic later.
+For example it will retrieve the WPA passphrase protecting a PSK (pre shared-key), that will be required to decrypt the trafic later.

 # Data in Beacons / Side Channel